SaaGar03/Jupyter-basics/Capstone Project - The Battle of Neighborhoods/Week 1/README.md

-  This is Part 1 of Coursera Capstone Project
+This is Part 1 of Coursera Capstone Project : The Battle of Neighborhood